 Freesteel Blog » Front Page

 Julian got back into hang-gliding because Wills Wings is customer of HSMWorks.
 His first flight in 15 years took place in the spring of 2012.
 This was followed by a week at Wallaby.
-There were some lovely flights on his new glider in Austria in 2013, including at Greifenburg.
-In 2014 he’ll make plans similar to those for summer 2013.
+There were some lovely flights on his new glider in Austria in 2013 culminating in the Schlommerdreieck in 2016 as described in a published article.